localgovdrupal/docs/docs/src/content/features/workflow.md

 'Scheduling' allows you to publish or unpublish content at a specific date and time, so you don't have to stay up late!

-This needs a submodule called  'LocalGov Review Date'.
-It's included in LocalGov Drupal, but is not switched on - talk to your developer about enabling it.
+This needs a submodule called  'LocalGov Review Date' which is included in LocalGov Drupal, but is not switched on.
+Talk to your developer about enabling it.

 ### How to publish content on a specific date